getappmap/vscode-appland/README.md

 **Supported languages and frameworks**

-Python 3.5 and newer, Django, Pytest, and more.
+Python 3.5 and newer, Django, pytest, and more.

 ### Ruby